nhsuk/accessibility-training/README.md

 This is a fictional NHS service website that can be used for accessibility training.

 It uses the <a href="https://service-manual.nhs.uk/design-system">NHS design system</a> which is based on the research and experience of many NHS digital teams and adheres to accessibility guidelines.
-However accessibility issues can be introduced if the design system is misused, misunderstood or not implemented correctly, by many disciplines within a team such as content, design or development.
+However accessibility issues can be introduced by many disciplines within a team (such as content, design or development) if the design system is misused, misunderstood or not implemented correctly.

 ## How to use this site
 This site contains several accessibility issues.
-The idea is to find as many of them as you can in a set period of time.
+The idea is to find as many of them as you can.

-There is an accompanying worksheet and an answer sheet.
+There is an accompanying testing notes and answer page.

 ## How to run this site locally